 Visitor restrictions at St. Olavs hospital

 In order to prevent the spread of coronavirus at the hospital, St. Olavs hospital has implemented visitor restrictions with access control at all entrances.
 Only patients needing assistance can have a companion with them at the hospital during their hospital stay.
-If you want to visit a critically ill patient, please call the relevant ward for further information.
+If you want to visit a patient admitted to the hospital, please call the relevant ward for further information about visiting times and visitor registration during the corona times.

 We apologize for the inconvenience this may cause, but ask for your understanding and consideration for other patients.